yownas/shift-attention/README.md

 This script enables you to give a range to the weight of tokens in a prompt and then generate a sequence of images stepping from the first one to the second.

-The format is "(token:start value\~end value)" (please don't mix up the tilde "\~" for a minus sign "-").
+The format is "(token:start value\~end value)" or ":start value\~end value" (please don't mix up the tilde "\~" for a minus sign "-").
 Values can be anything you want, but usable values are probably around -1.5 to 1.5.

 # Installation
 1. Copy the file in the scripts-folder to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui